 System of procedures that can be used to draw conclusions from datasets arising from systems affected by random variation, such as observational errors, random sampling, or random experimentation.
 Initial requirements of such a system of procedures for inference and induction are that the system should produce reasonable answers when applied to well-defined situations and that it should be general enough to be applied across a range of situations.
-The outcome of statistical inference may be an answer to the question “what should be done next?”, where this might be a decision about conducting further experiments or surveys, or about drawing a conclusion before implementing some organizational or governmental policy.
+The outcome of statistical inference may be an answer to the question “what should be done next?” or it could be a decision about conducting further experiments or surveys or about drawing a conclusion before implementing some organizational or governmental policy.
 Learn more about ClearPath Analytics.

 Invoicing & Statements